John Maynard Keynes was a sensational man with whom I can’t help identify. To each one their own feelings.

 Robert Kiyosaki was the descendant of the entrepreneurial Keynesian model, 50 years later.

-Regardless whether or not politicians accept my ideas, any entrepreneur, especially digital and global, can apply my ideas, earn money, boost prosperity, generate employment and wealth, and
+Regardless whether or not politicians accept my ideas, any entrepreneur, especially digital and global, can apply my ideas, earn money, boost prosperity, generate employment and wealth, and not pay Taxes on their capital.

 Liberalism is a creed that does not answer all the prosperity problems of humankind.
 Keynes is dead, so I can only say: Long live SAEZ.LAW and its Keynesian model (Saezian doesn’t sound as good, 😉)!